attack-monkey/Lean-Functional-Typescript/README.md

 Mutations
 =========

-Instead of using mutable `let` and `var`, state is managed via (you guessed it) Listeners and Senders.
+At an application-state level, state is managed via (you guessed it) Listeners and Senders.
 Mutations can be handled by various state managers including Rxjs, Redux, etc.

 If you are not tied to a particular state-manager, consider **lean-state**, which is designed for **Lean** from the ground up.